 - 2 pounds tilapia fillets

-- Mix together well the Parmesan, butter, greek yogurt, lemon zest and juice, basil, 1/4 tsp black pepper, onion powder, and celery salt.
+- In a small mixing bowl, stir together the Parmesan, butter, greek yogurt, lemon zest and juice, fresh herbs, black pepper, garlic powder, and celery salt until combined.
 Set aside.

 - Rinse and pat tilapia filets dry.
-Lay filets on greased pan.
-Season both sides with a bit of salt and pepper.
+Lay filets on the pan.
+Season both sides lightly with salt and pepper.

 - Flip and broil for 2 minutes on the other side.

-- Broil for 2 more minutes or until golden on top.
-Fish is done when easily flakes.
+- Broil for 2 more minutes, or until golden on top.
+Fish is done when it easily flakes.
 Do not overcook.

 Freeze For Later: Follow step 2.
 Place this mixture in a quart-sized freezer bag or small freezer container and seal.
 Freeze alongside the frozen tilapia filets (if not already frozen, then place the fish in a gallon-sized freezer bag).
 Prepare From Frozen: Thaw the Parmesan mixture and the tilapia (preferably in the refrigerator overnight).
 Then, follow the cooking instructions, skipping step 2.